 During subsequent years, students will devote the majority of their time to thesis research while attending advanced graduate courses, seminars, and journal clubs.
 Advanced elective courses may be chosen from any department or program on campus with the approval of the graduate program director and the student’s thesis committee.
-Students must take a total of 36 semester hours of courses and maintain a B average.
+Students must take a total of 36 semester hours of courses, 24 graded credit hours, and maintain a B average.

 The qualifying exam will be comprised of preparing and defending a grant application in the NIH/NRSA format.
-The topic of the grant is the area of the student’s thesis research in the laboratory of the Research Advisor.
+The topic of the grant is the area of the student’s thesis research.
 At least one aim of this proposal will consist of a specific translational or clinical aim.

 All efforts should be made to complete the PhD within five years from the date of matriculation.
 All students are expected to submit two or more first-authored primary research publications in peer-reviewed scientific journals.
 At least one manuscript must be accepted for publication prior to the thesis defense.

 Students begin in July by taking MMED 402 Tools for Research and MMED 410 Introduction to Human Physiology and Disease.
 The student will follow a progressive curriculum including Cell Biology; Metabolism and Pharmacology; Nucleic Acids, Gene Expression and Gene Regulation; Mammalian Genetics; and Infection and Immunity.
-The core series concludes with a course in Principles of Clinical and Translational Research.
+In the second summer students take Principles of Clinical and Translational Research.
 During year 2, students are required to take MMED 521, focusing on molecular mechanisms of human disease, and a independent study mentored MMED 501 Clinical Experience.